 4. Process Transparency

-SAFe product development helps maintain transparency, which builds trust among the teams.
-And, once there is trust — performance, motivation, innovation, and continuous improvement become evident.
+SAFe product development helps maintain transparency, which builds team trust.
+Once there is trust — performance, motivation, innovation, and continuous improvement become evident.

 - Keep the expectations realistic and manageable